-2.7.5 Access via CDI-RJ45 service interface
+2.7.5 Access via service interface (CDI-RJ45)

-The device can be connected to a network via the CDI-RJ45 service interface.
-Device-specific functions guarantee the secure operation of the device in a network.
+The device can be connected to a network via the service interface (CDI-RJ45).
+Device-specific functions quarantee the secure operation of the device in a network.

-It is advisable to take relevant security concepts into consideration, such as those issued by the Federal Office for Information Security.
+The use of relevant industrial standards and guidelines that have been defined by national and international safety committees, such as IEC/ISA62443 or the IEEE, is recommended.
 This includes organizational security measures such as the assignment of access authorization as well as technical measures such as network segmentation.